docker/extensions-sdk/docs/tutorials/minimal-backend-extension.md

-This tutorial describes a minimal example running CLI commands in the backend container.
-You can also build extensions with a backend services running REST services (over sockets/named pipes), see the `vm-ui extension` sample.
+Learn how to create a simple Docker Extension that runs CLI commands in the backend.

+For extensions with a backend service running REST services over sockets or named pipes, see the `vm-ui extension` [sample](https://github.com/docker/extensions-sdk/tree/main/samples).

 ## Prerequisites